HSC students and current university students who meet the eligibility criteria can apply for a teach.Rural Scholarship.

 The offer of a scholarship is dependent on the applicant:

-- Being accepted into/enrolled in teacher education studies at a recognised Australian university that will lead to a qualification that meets the department's and NESA's academic requirements for employment as a teacher.
+- being accepted into/enrolled in an initial teacher education program, or an undergraduate degree followed by an initial teacher education program, at a recognised Australian university that will lead to a qualification that meets the department’s and NESA’s academic requirements for employment as a teacher

 Yes.
 Both successful and unsuccessful applicants are notified of the outcome via email once the selection process is completed.

-Scholars are paid their $7,500 annual training allowance once the Employment Programs Team receives confirmation of their enrolment in their teacher education studies.
-An annual training allowance of $7,500 is payable based on full-time enrolment of 8 subjects or more per academic year.
+Scholars are paid their $7,500 annual training allowance once the Employment Programs team receives confirmation of their enrolment in their teacher education studies.
+An annual training allowance of $7,500 is payable based on full-time enrolment of eight subjects or more per academic year.
 The department will not provide an allowance for subjects previously failed and reattempted.
+The department will also not provide an allowance for subjects which you receive advanced standing or academic credit for.
 Allowances are paid in the form of an electronic funds transfer (EFT) directly into their nominated bank account.

 The department pays the equivalent of your upfront course contribution fees (up to a limit of $50,000) for each unit in which you get a credit grade or above, over the duration of your teaching degree while on scholarship, directly to you.